tinmarino/try/speech.md

 Here in Alma, we work among astronomers within Galileo Galilei's legacy.

-His heritage is ~~living~~ not only to astrophysics, or even science.
+His heritage survives not only in astrophysics, or even science.
-He taught us than natural sciences are not bound to a full equation and empty social life.
+He taught us than natural science is not defined by complicated equations and simple drawings.
-No more than social science is bound to a full vocabulary and empty pocket.
+No more than social science is defined by a rich vocabulary and an empty pocket.
 Both their essences lie in our attitude.

 Here in Alma, within Galileo Galilei's legacy we work among astronomers.